Skip to content

 At the end of this course, participants will be able to:

-• Appreciate the widespread use of marijuana and other cannabinoids across the globe.
+• Explain the widespread use of marijuana and other cannabinoids across the globe.

 • Describe increasing trends in marijuana potency in the U.S. over the past several decades.